 The minor in mathematics is a useful supplement for degrees in business.
 In the technology-and data-driven 21st century, quantitative literacy and reasoning skills are increasingly important for personal and professional success.
 The mathematics minor will increase these skills.

-MAT 200 Precalculus (3 credits)
+MAT 200 Pre-Calculus

-MAT 302 Principles of Statistics (3 credits)
+MAT 312 Business Statistics

 OR

-MAT 308 Inferential Statistics (3 credits)
+MAT 308 Inferential Statistics

-MAT 310 Calculus I (3 credits)
+MAT 310 Calculus I

-MAT 311 Calculus II (3 credits)
+MAT 311 Calculus II

-MAT 320 Finite Math (3 credits)
+MAT 320 Finite Mathematics